 Actual Cash Value vs. Replacement Cost Value

-When it comes to insurance for your roof, your homeowners policy is designed to protect you against a number of incidents, such as a damage from a tree falling, weight of snow and ice, fire, lightning, ice dams, wind and hail.
+When it comes to insurance for your roof, your homeowners policy is designed to protect you against a variety of types of losses, such as a damage from a tree falling, weight of snow and ice, fire, lightning, ice dams, wind and hail.

-How you’re protected from these perils is dependent upon whether you have actual cash value coverage or replacement cost value coverage.
-Let’s take a look at the difference between the two.
+How you’re protected from a loss is dependent upon whether you have actual cash value coverage or replacement cost value coverage.
+Let’s take a look at the difference between the two:

 What is actual cash value (ACV)?
 The ACV of your roof is what your roof is worth today, taking into consideration things such as its age, condition and type of roofing material.
 Before your insurance kicks in to help cover the cost, you’ll be required to pay a deductible.